soveng/website/src/data/no-solutions-transcripts/05 - Prompt and Pray - essence.md

 > "Computers should do computer work—so humans can touch grass and build cathedrals." —Episode takeaway

-Episode 05 underscores SE's bias for action: wield AI and open protocols to reclaim *personal* computing, but keep humans in the loop for meaning and long-term stewardship.
+Episode 05 underscores Sovereign Engineering's bias for action: wield AI and open protocols to reclaim *personal* computing, but keep humans in the loop for meaning and long-term stewardship.